 - 14.7: The striker is not allowed to touch the ball during this extension.
-The striker is also not allowed to touch the ball after the ball has been touched by the goalie. - 14.8: The goalie is not allowed to move forward or to fall until the ball is touched by the striking robot. - 14.9: Both robots are not allowed to touch or cross the line around the goal area. - 14.10: If the goalie robot violates the rules in any way, the referee will let the trial continue.
+The striker is also not allowed to touch the ball after the ball has been touched by the goalie. - 14.8: The goalie is not allowed to move forward or to fall until the ball is touched by the striking robot. - 14.9: The trial also ends if the ball stops in the marked area around the goal. - 14.10: Both robots are not allowed to touch or cross the line around the goal area. - 14.11: If the goalie robot violates the rules in any way, the referee will let the trial continue.
 If the striker robot scores a goal, then the goal counts.
 If the striker does not score a goal, the trial is retaken.
-If the goalie violates the rules after causing two restarts, a technical goal is awarded to the striker. - 14.11: If the striker violates the rules in any way, the referee will let the trial continue.
+If the goalie violates the rules after causing two restarts, a technical goal is awarded to the striker. - 14.12: If the striker violates the rules in any way, the referee will let the trial continue.
 If the striker robot is unable to score a goal, the trial ends.
 If the striker scored, the trial is retaken without counting the goal.
-If the striker violates the rules after causing two restarts, the trial will end with 'no goal'.

-14.12: Both teams conduct five alternating trials.

-- If after the first five trials none of the teams was able to kick the ball to the goal line then the winner is determined by flipping a coin. - If there is still a draw in knock-out games, the alternating trials continue up to five more times, until one teams leads after an equal number of trials. - If there is still a draw in knock-out games, the alternating trials continue up to five more times without goalies, until either one striker is able to score and the other striker fails to score or both strikers score.
+If the striker violates the rules after causing two restarts, the trial will end with 'no goal'. - 14.13: Both teams conduct five alternating trials. - If after the first five trials none of the teams was able to kick the ball to the goal line then the winner is determined by flipping a coin. - If there is still a draw in knock-out games, the alternating trials continue up to five more times, until one teams leads after an equal number of trials. - If there is still a draw in knock-out games, the alternating trials continue up to five more times without goalies, until either one striker is able to score and the other striker fails to score or both strikers score.
 In the latter case, the goal is awarded to the striker that needed the shortest time for scoring. - If there is still a draw in knock-out games, the winner is determined by flipping a coin.